eProsima/vulcanexus/docs/rst/tutorials/micro/utilities/utilities.rst

 Memory configuration struct:

-- max_string_capacity: Maximum string capacity to use for msg fields in case they don’t have a custom rule assigned to them.
+- max_string_capacity: Maximum string capacity to use for message fields in case they don’t have a custom rule assigned to them.
 - max_ros2_type_sequence_capacity: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain ROS 2 msg types, in case they don’t have a custom rule assigned to them.
 - max_basic_type_sequence_capacity: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain basic types (ie: primitive field types), in case they don’t have a custom rule assigned to them.